For many introverts, a ringing phone is incredibly intrusive.

-Why Introverts Don’t Like Talking on the Phone
+Why Introverts Hate Talking on the Phone

 How to Talk on the Phone With (Some) Ease

 - Have a plan.
 For business-related matters, spend a little time prior to the call writing a brief script or several talking points.
 This will help to avoid awkward silences or stumbling over your words.
 Find a quiet and private place to make your call.
 The quiet will ensure you’re not interrupted, and privacy means you won’t have to worry about being overheard.
-It’s also a good idea to keep a notepad handy in order to jot down anything said during the duration of the call that you don’t want to forget.
+It’s also a good idea to keep a notepad handy in order to jot down anything said during the call that you don’t want to forget.

 - Make time.
 For phone calls with friends and relatives, having a schedule will be mutually beneficial.
-Work out a time when you’ll both be available, and put it in your calendar.
+Work out a time when you’ll both be available, and put it on your calendar.
 They’ll know you’ll actually answer the call, and you’ll have plenty of time to mentally prepare yourself for the conversation.

 How to De-Phone Your Life

 Just because a phone call here or there is necessary doesn’t mean the damn thing has to take over your life.
-If you’re looking for ways to quiet that incessant ringing, look no further.
+If you’re looking for ways to quiet that incessant ringing, look no further:

 - Record a voicemail message that tells callers to text or email you.